 Health & safety

-Medical care: Naibor has first-aid kits in the camp and in each of the vehicles.
-There is a doctor based at a nearby camp who can be called, and the camp has links to flying doctors in case of emergency.
+- Naibor has first-aid kits in the camp and in each of the vehicles.
+The managers have some first-aid training.
+There is a doctor based at the nearby Mara Intrepids Camp who can be called, and the camp has links to flying doctors in case of emergency.

-Laundry facilities: A full complimentary laundry service is available, but underwear isn’t accepted.
-Items are hand washed, line dried and coal ironed.
+- A full complimentary laundry service is available, but female underwear isn’t accepted.
+Items are hand washed, line dried and charcoal-ironed.

-Accepted payment on location: Naibor Camp can accept cash payments in US dollars, Kenyan shillings, euros and pounds sterling.
+- Naibor Camp can accept cash payments in US dollars, Kenyan shillings, euros and pounds sterling.
 They can also accept Visa and MasterCard, but when we last visited they were applying a 5% surcharge.
+AMEX is not accepted.

 Alternative places to stay in this same area.